-There are sources of help, advice and support available to people with concerns about child sexual abuse.
-These links are some of the organisations and agencies you can contact for information and is continually updated.
+There are sources of help, advice and support available to people who have concerns about child sexual abuse.
+These links are some of the organisations and agencies you can contact for information.
+It is regularly updated.

 Stop it Now!
 UK and Ireland

 Stop it Now!
 UK and Ireland is a useful website for anyone with concerns about child sexual abuse.
 The Stop it Now! campaign operates a confidential Freephone helpline for any adult with concerns including those worried about the sexual behaviour of another adult towards children, those worried about their own thoughts or behaviour towards children and those concerned about the worrying sexual behaviour of a child or young person (0808 100 900 or email@example.com).

 Child Exploitation and Online Protection (CEOP) Centre

 The CEOP Centre is the UK's national police agency set up to tackle child sexual abuse and exploitation.
 If you are worried about someone's behaviour towards a child, either online or offline, you can report this at www.ceop.police.uk.